eljefe303030/Melius/README.md

 </details>

 # Preamble
-Melius is a Starfield Wabbajack modlist originally based on [JaeDL's](https://next.nexusmods.com/profile/JaeDL?gameId=4187) excellent [Starborn Royalty](https://www.nexusmods.com/starfield/mods/6397) but now also has an optional profile based on [Ascension - Gameplay Overhaul](https://www.nexusmods.com/starfield/mods/6839) and [Starvival - Immersive Survival Addon](https://www.nexusmods.com/starfield/mods/6890).
+Melius is a Starfield Wabbajack mod list originally based on [JaeDL's](https://next.nexusmods.com/profile/JaeDL?gameId=4187) excellent [Starborn Royalty](https://www.nexusmods.com/starfield/mods/6397) but now also has an optional profile based on [Ascension - Gameplay Overhaul](https://www.nexusmods.com/starfield/mods/6839) and [Starvival - Immersive Survival Addon](https://www.nexusmods.com/starfield/mods/6890).
 Main aim is to make the game as enjoyable as possible, whilst improving graphics, audio and adding quality of life mods.

 Stability, a list that works irrespective of whether you have the Shattered Space DLC and is performance friendly, are other key aims of this list.
 Note: Starvival will only be enabled if you have the DLC.